 What You Need to Create an Account

-Anyone who is 13 or older can create a College Board account by completing the online form and choosing a username and password.
+Anyone who is 13 or older can create an account by completing the online form.
 You do not need to wait for a teacher or AP coordinator to create the account for you.

 You’ll want to pick a password that’s completely private: don’t share it with anyone.
 Likewise, if you are using a shared or public computer, it’s best to disable the autofill setting on your browser while you register for an account.